Vietnam.vn - Nền tảng quảng bá Việt Nam

 Young children who read digital books regularly may also learn less academic vocabulary “during the critical period when they transition from learning to read to reading to learn,” the authors said.

-Emphasizing that the researchers are not against reading on digital devices, Ms. Lidia Altamura said: "Based on what we found, reading habits of digital books do not bring as many benefits as reading books on paper.
-That is why when promoting reading activities, schools and school leaders should emphasize reading books on paper rather than reading books on electronic devices, especially for young readers."
+Emphasizing that the researchers are not against reading on digital devices, Ms. Lidia Altamura said: "Based on what we found, the habit of reading digital books does not bring as many benefits as reading paper books.
+That is why when promoting reading activities, schools and school leaders should emphasize reading paper books over reading books on electronic devices, especially for young readers."

-And Dr. Jenny Radesky, a developmental behavioral pediatrician, says that when kids enter cyberspace, they have access to a multitude of platforms and websites.
-This makes it hard for them to resist opening another tab.
-“Kids can tell when the classroom is getting noisy, and we want them to know the same thing in cyberspace,” Radesky notes.
+Dr. Jenny Radesky, a developmental behavioral pediatrician, says that when children enter virtual spaces, they have access to countless platforms and websites.
+This makes it hard for them to resist opening other tabs.
+"Kids can tell when the classroom is getting noisy, and we want them to know the same thing in virtual spaces," Radesky notes.

-Minh Hoa (reported by Lao Dong, Thanh Nien)
+Minh Hoa (reported by Lao Dong and Thanh Nien)

 Source